MayaY2014/softlayer-python/README.md

 ### Spacing

-For consistency, use two spaces for the following file types:
+For consistency, use two spaces for the following file types.

 * *.css (CSS)
 * *.coffee (CoffeeScript)